oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 </ItemGroup>
 ```

-Notice the * insside the Version definition!
+Notice the * inside the Version definition!

-This means the package will be the latest version, evertime you build. *But* I hear you cry, what if we want to stick to a specific major version?
+This means the package will be the latest version, every time you build. *But* I hear you cry, what if we want to stick to a specific major version?
 Well just add in the following.
 ```xml
 <ItemGroup>
     <PackageReference Include="Microsoft.Azure.KeyVault" Version="3.*" />